BrenoHenrike/Scripts/docs/7 Player.md

 | `GetFactionRank(string name)` | *int* | Gets the players rank of the given faction. |

 #### Examples
 The main use of `ScriptInterface#Player` is movement and combat.
-This is especially useful in fulfilling quest requirements.
-Examples [can be found at the end of the documentation]().
+This is especially useful in fulfilling quest requirements. <a href="13 Examples">Examples can be found at the end of the documentation</a>.

 ---------
 <center>